lupyuen/lupyuen.github.io/src/ci3.md

 __Within Two Weeks:__ We squashed our GitHub Actions spending from __\$ TODO__ (weekly) down to __\$ TODO__...

-TODO: Pic of last 7 days
+TODO: Pic of before 7 days, after 7 days

 __Previously:__ Our developers waited __2.5 Hours__ for a Pull Request to be checked.
 Now we wait at most __1.5 Hours__!
 (Pic below)